SoftInstigate/restheart-website/docs/plugins/list.md

 ## Introduction

-This page lists the plugins available out of the box in RESTHeart Platform.
+This page lists the plugins available out of the box in RESTHeart.

 ## List of Plugins